M.A. Courses

 Description: A study of the literary forms and shifts in period style as well as the cultural logic that informed U.S. literature of the 20th Century.

-ENGL 6205 Seminar in Critical Writing
+INGL 6205 Seminar in Critical Writing

 Credit hours: 3